526 (Earthquake) Antioch, Byzantine Empire (Turkey) May 1

 2007 - Jordin Sparks won America Idol season six

 2012 - Phillip Phillips won American Idol season eleven

-League Baseball's first-ever night game at Crosley
+League Baseball's first-ever night game at Crosley Field in Cincinnati,

-All My Children was deleted from broadcast due to the recent
+was deleted from broadcast due to the recent Oklahoma City bombing.

 2006 - Taylor Hicks won American Idol season five

 1935 - At Forbes Field in Pittsburgh, Pennsylvania, Babe Ruth hit

 his 714th (and final) home run.

 1977 - Star Wars opened Memorial Day weekend, marking the biggest

 entertainment juggernaut in modern popular culture.